What are the benefits of a co-op for our family?

 What is a typical day like at nursery school for a child?

 Children are offered a multitude of unique opportunities to learn through play.
 Activities in the classroom and outdoors reflect the nursery school curriculum, based on early childhood development.
-Mz.
-Lori greets every child at the door, and the day starts with free choice of activities.
+Teacher Adrianne greets every child at the door and the day starts with free choice of activities.
 This is the time when most active learning takes place.
-Afterward, children gather together with Mz.
-Lori for music and movement time, followed by snack, and group activity/story time.
+Afterward, children gather together for music and movement time, followed by snack and group activity/story time.
 The day ends with our goodbye song and parent pick-up.

 What is a typical day like at nursery school for a working parent?